We are hiring Regional Coordinator Assistant

 Location / Contract

-The holder of the position will be based in the office of OSFA in Tirana.
+The holder of the position will be based in the OSFA’s office in Tirana.
 She/he could expect that up to 30% of her/his time may be spent on business related travel.
-She/he will receive an initial one-year employment contract with a trial period of three months and possibility of extension after annual performance review.
+She/he will receive an initial one-year employment contract with a trial period of three months and possibility of extension after the annual performance review.

-If this sounds like the position you have been looking for, please submit your cover letter, CV and a minimum of two reference letters (all in English) by 16 July 2020 by 17:00 Central European Time via e-mail to firstname.lastname@example.org.
+If this sounds like the position you have been looking for, please submit your cover letter, CV and a minimum of two specific reference letters to this position, all in English, by 10 March 2022 by 17:00 Central European Time, via e-mail to email@example.com.
 We look forward to learning more about you.